journeycheng/ML_In_Action/KNN.md

 ...
 the classifier came back with: 9, the real answer is: 9

-the total number of errors is: 12
+the total number of predicting errors is: 12

 the total error rate is: 0.012672
 ```